 LinkedIn Progress Bar

-As a result, LinkedIn introduced a little progress bar to show people that they are only 35% of a professional, giving people that extra push to become complete again as a human being.
+Our brains hate incomplete things dangling in front of our faces.
+When we see a progress bar that is taunting us as only being 35% of a professional, it gives us that extra push to finish the Desire Actions and become complete again as a human being.

 Gamification with Twitter